vinayakshen/TopReads/Reinvent-Yourself.markdown

 * You are not the average of the five people around you.
 You are the average of the 5 habits you do.

 #### Chapter 2: The Ultimate guide to finding a mentor

+#### Chapter 3: How to have 1,000 mentors in your life
+* Establish deadlines in advance so everyone knows that you are planning to leave early